input-output-hk/partner-chains/README.md

 A [Substrate](https://substrate.io/) based blockchain node written in Rust, designed for operation of Cardano Partner chains.
 This node facilitates the creation and management of sidechains that integrate seamlessly with the Cardano ecosystem.

+This alpha release is just the beginning of the journey.
+It is intended to get early feedback from the community, is provided "as is," and should not be used in live production networks.
+Use at your own risk.
+We welcome and appreciate your feedback!

 ## Getting Started

 These guides are designed to help you set and run your Partner chains node.
 Guides are available for three different types of users: